 How does one cultivate self-love?

 Cultivating self-love is a wonderful life-long journey.
 It includes giving us permission to love ourselves.
-The exercises below will help you to get an idea of how much permission you are truly giving yourself – on a conscious and unconscious basis – to love yourself.
+The exercises below will help you to get an idea of how much permission you are truly giving yourself to love yourself on a conscious and unconscious basis.

 Another aspect of self-love is acceptance.
 Having the willingness to accept yourself for who you are right now and to love each part of you is a sign of self-love.
 Most of us need work in this area, as our family of origin and culture are not always so positive about accepting ourselves as we are.
 We live in a fear-based culture and it thrives on the fact that we do not love ourselves.
 I encourage you to question whether the fear-based mentality is what is in your best and highest good in present time.
 If you are ready to move past this older paradigm and tap into self-love, keep reading.